wp-plugins/what-template-file-am-i-viewing/readme.txt

 The output of the plugin displays at the top of the page on the front end of your site.

+= Where is the options page for this plugin? =
+There are no options for this plugin, nor is there an options page.

 == Upgrade Notice ==
 There are currently no upgrades available for this plugin